shorebirdtech/shorebird/style_guides/dart.md

 read in the same way.
 If there is a conflict between this guide and Effective Dart, this guide takes precedence.

+This style guide only defines rules which are not enforced via lint rules.
+If possible, prefer using lint rules to enforce style.

 ## AVOID mixins

 Mixins are a powerful feature of Dart, but they make code harder to test: